$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Conclusion

 \section{Conclusion}

-We have presented a spatiotemporal generalization of the Fano line-shape for photonic crystal slabs.
-This generalization takes account of both spatial and temporal frequencies of the incident light.
+We have presented an $\omega$--$k_x$ generalization of the Fano line-shape for photonic crystal slabs.
+The conventional Fano line-shape is an approximation of the transmission (reflection) spectrum as a function of either frequency or in-plane wave vector that takes account of a single resonance.
+The proposed generalization describes the scattering amplitude as a function of both frequency and in-plane wave vector of the incident light.
 Two particular line-shapes, parabolic and hyperbolic, have been obtained.
 These line-shapes can be used to approximate the transmission and reflection spectrum of subwavelength photonic crystal slabs.
+The hyperbolic approximation can be used to describe guided-mode resonances where two poles (resonances) at every $k_x$ are present.
+The parabolic approximation can be used to approximate the transmission coefficient in a small vicinity of a single pole.
+This approximation is particularly useful for describing cavity or Fabry--P\'{e}rot resonances.
 We have studied the consequences of reciprocity, symmetry and causality to obtain the most simple form of these approximations.

-The hyperbolic approximation can be used for guided-mode resonances when two poles at every $k_x$ are present.
-The parabolic approximation can be used to approximate the transmission coefficient in a small vicinity of a single pole.
-This approximation is useful for describing cavity or Fabry--P\'{e}rot resonances.